KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 - Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either **AWS Secrets Manager** secrets or **AWS Systems Manager Parameter Store** parameters and then referencing them in your container definition.

-**Secrets can be exposed to a container in the following ways:**

-1. To inject sensitive data into your containers as environment variables, use the `secrets` container definition parameter.

-1. To reference sensitive information in the log configuration of a container, use the `secretOptions` container definition parameter.

 - Although you can use Docker Secrets to secure the sensitive database credentials, this feature is only applicable in Docker Swarm.
 In AWS, the recommended way to secure sensitive data is either through the use of **Secrets Manager or Systems Manager Parameter Store.**

 - It is not recommended to store sensitive credentials in S3.
-This entails a lot of overhead and manual configuration steps which can be simplified by simply using the Secrets Manager or Systems Manager Parameter Store.
+This entails a lot of overhead and manual configuration steps which can be simplified by simply using the **Secrets Manager** or **Systems Manager Parameter Store**.

-### Questions

-- With ECS, what two locations can you store your sensitive data for injection into your containers?
-- What container definition parameter would you use to inject sensitive data into your containers as **environment variables?**
-- What container definition parameter would you use to reference sensitive data in your container's **log configuration**?
-- Docker Secrets is only usable for what service?
-- What is the AWS recommended way to secure sensitive data for containers?
-- Should you store sensitive credentials in S3?
-What is a better alternative?

 ---

 ## Amazon FSx for Windows

+### Questions

+- What is FSx for Windows?
+- What does EFS run as its file sharing protocol?
+- What does FSx run as its file sharing protocol?
+- What does NFS stand for?
+- What does SMB stand for?
+- What Operating systems can FSx run on?
+- What Operating systems can EFS run on?

+#### Notes

-- Amazon FSx for Windows File Server provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system.
+- Amazon FSx for Windows File Server provides fully managed Microsoft Windows file servers.
 Amazon FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to the AWS Cloud.

 - Amazon EFS is a managed NAS filer for EC2 instances based on **Network File System (NFS)** version 4.

-FSx for Windows, on the other hand, is a managed Windows Server that runs **Windows Server Message Block (SMB)**-based file services.
+- FSx for Windows, on the other hand, is a managed Windows Server that runs **Windows Server Message Block (SMB)**-based file services.

 - NFS is one of the first network file sharing protocols native to Unix and Linux.